 During the winter you shouldn’t let your chickens free range: they should be kept in the coop/run area, and this is why it’s important that their run is ready for the wintertime.

-The most important aspect of the run is to keep them safe from predators, but it should also help keep them warm.
+The run’s most important aspect is keeping them safe from predators, but it should also help keep them warm.